zlalvani/product-item-relationship-service-frontend/docs/architectureDocumentation.md

 GitHub contains the application source code as well as the Helm charts used for deployment.
 The IRS Helm charts can be found here: https://github.com/eclipse-tractusx/item-relationship-service/tree/main/charts

-**GitHub Container Registry (GHCR)**

-When the IRS is built by GitHub Action workflows, the final image is pushed to the GHCR, where it can be picked up for deployment.

-**Kubernetes**

-The kubernetes cluster manages the underlying hardware that is used to run the applications defined in the Helm charts.

 ## Local deployment